SparkPost/support-docs/articles/user-guide/subaccounts.md

 **Event Webhooks**

 The master account may create a webhook as the subaccount with the webhooks API by including the X-MSYS-SUBACCOUNT HTTP header.
-If the header is not present, the webhook will be executed as the master account.
+If the header is 0 only events for non-subaccounts will be posted.
+If the header is not present, the webhook contain all events for the account.

 ### Subaccount Self Service